-This may be a simplistic view of how to get phygital off to a satisfying start, and in reality it is fairly simple, but many retail companies and brands are still grappling with the transformation after decades of internal channels competing and using different pricing, sourcing, returns, etc. The good news is that these companies are already aware of and working to solve the problem by uniting channels mechanically, but they won’t become fully phygital until they take a step back and home in on the key fundamentals, i.e., putting physical experience first and ensuring an emotional connection.
+This may be a simplistic view of how to get phygital off to a satisfying start—and in reality, it is fairly simple—but many retail companies and brands are still grappling with the transformation after decades of internal channels competing and using different pricing, sourcing, returns, etc. The good news is that these companies are already aware of and working to solve the problem by mechanically uniting channels.
+But they won’t become fully phygital until they take a step back and home in on the key fundamentals, i.e., putting physical experience first and ensuring an emotional connection.

-With e-tail growth in many sectors outpacing physical brick and mortar growth, the knee-jerk reaction is to try to build a digital strategy first, investing in all kinds of emerging technologies, or grow two separate strategies – which doesn’t make rational sense once you understand the optimal value to both you and the customer of linking the two under one operational umbrella.
+And don’t assume e-tail growth is ahead of physical brick-and-mortar growth and try to build a digital strategy first.
+In fact, in 2021, physical store growth outpaced ecommerce sales, coming in at 18.5% year over year, compared to 14.2% for e-tail.
+Resist the urge to invest in all kinds of emerging technologies, or grow two separate strategies—which doesn’t make rational sense once you understand the optimal value to both you and the customer of linking the two under one operational umbrella.

-Unifying your omnichannel strategy puts you on the path to phygital success.
-But it’s not even close to all retailers need to know to implement it for optimal impact.
-And in a sense, phygital is still a relatively new frontier, evolving daily.
-Digital companies are figuring out the physical world, as seen in Amazon opening stores and taking returns at Kohls.
+Digital companies are figuring out the physical world, as seen in Amazon opening stores and taking returns at Kohl’s.
 Physical companies are upping their game in the digital world, as demonstrated by Walmart and Kroger diving into online grocery shopping.

-There are so many other aspects of phygital that are still being developed and tested.
-Specialized applications of augmented reality, for instance, may soon be a common digital overlay to help customers make purchasing decisions.
+Fashion and beauty companies are well into virtual try-on technology, but there are so many other aspects of phygital that are still being developed and tested.
+Specialized applications of augmented reality (AR), for instance, may soon be a common digital overlay to help customers make purchasing decisions.
+AR-driven apps can help customers navigate store aisles, tap into discounts, and make product comparisons.
 And the fact is, autonomous cars and robots delivering packages are different facets of the phygital experience.
 These phygital means of engaging are destined to be the future of every retail or e-tail engagement.

 At MarketSource, we have assisted many large, recognized retailers in building brands and accelerating sales.
 Although they are fairly sophisticated in terms of their management expertise, they understand that creating a positive phygital experience spanning all of their customer touchpoints is a challenge that is often best left to professionals with proven expertise in this area.
-Over the past several years we’ve provided retailers and brands with the right people and the right technologies to deliver the right customer interactions at the right time.
-It is a major investment and a labor of love on our part, because as we pass along our specialized knowledge, we build close working relationships with our clients and have the opportunity to share in their successes with our programs.
+Over the past several years, we’ve provided retailers and brands with the right people and the right technologies to deliver the right customer interactions at the right time.
+As we pass along our specialized knowledge, we build close working relationships with our clients and have the opportunity to share in their successes with our programs.

 Phygital is a cute name that sums up a concept that will shape the future of retail.
-It merges the physical and digital world and even puts the physical first where it belongs.
-As is true for all impending social shifts, if you’re not knee deep in figuring this out now, you may be behind.
+It merges the physical and digital world and even puts the physical first, where it belongs.
+As is true for all impending social shifts, if you’re not knee-deep in figuring this out now, you may be left behind.